MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

    > [!div class="mx-imgBorder"]
    > ![Image that shows the Reset device option in Settings app for Surface Hub.](images/sh-settings-reset-device.png)

    After the reset process finishes, the Surface Hub starts the [first run program](first-run-program-surface-hub.md) again.
-If the reset process encounters a problem, it rolls the Surface Hub back to the previously-existing operating system image and then displays the Welcome screen.
+If the reset process encounters a problem, it rolls the Surface Hub back to the previously existing operating system image and then displays the Welcome screen.

 ## Recover a locked Surface Hub